 Certified Clinical Densitometrist (CCD®) is accredited by the National Commission for Certifying Agencies (NCCA) professional designation awarded to clinicians who meet specified knowledge requirements measured through a standardized testing process for the interpretation of bone densitometry.
 Successful candidates can use the CCD® designation after their names.
 This is a five year (5) certification.
 The CCD® Exam is offered at computer-based PSI locations worldwide and paper and pencil at designated ISCD pre-selected sites.
 The exam is comprised of 100 questions.
-Participants have 2 hours to complete the exam.
+Participants have two and a half hours to complete the exam.

 Certification is open to clinicians who interpret bone densitometry examinations and includes: physicians, certified nurse practitioners, certified physician assistants, fellows, residents and PhD’s that are doing research in the field of bone densitometry.

 Clinicians must be in good standing with their medical licensing board.
 Fellows/Residents must have their Program Director acknowledge their good standing in the Fellow/Resident program.